Tenth Annual Rowan Jazz Camp

 July 10 - 14, 2016

-Enrollment for the Alto and Tenor Saxophone has reached our target number.
+Enrollment for the all Saxophones and Drums has been met.
 If you would like to be placed on the waiting list please contact professor Douglas Mapp @ firstname.lastname@example.org Apply Online!

 The Rowan Jazz Camp offers students from southern New Jersey and surrounding states a chance to study with some of the region’s finest jazz educators and performers.
 During this dynamic five-day camp, students will learn big band and small jazz combo techniques as well as improvisation and other musicianship skills necessary for today’s jazz students (ages 14 – 18) and tomorrow’s performers.

 Hosted by The Rowan University Department of Music and The Maynard Ferguson Institute of Jazz Studies, the students will study in the spacious Wilson Music Building which houses Pfleeger Concert Hall, Boyd Recital Hall, two very newly renovated rehearsal rooms, and over 80 practice rooms including several with “Smart Room” technology.
 The various performing and rehearsal spaces allow for the students to perform in both small groups and full big bands.
 In addition, students will also be given the opportunity to perform in master-classes as well as attend music theory, jazz improvisation, MIDI technology, and special sessions dedicated to issues unique to each instrument.

 Classes will cover a vast array of topics, including but not limited to: Latin rhythms for drum set, introduction to MIDI (including Finale, Smart Music, Sibelius, Garage Band and Band in a Box).
 Other important topics include preparation for college auditions, practice techniques, the business of music, transcription, and keyboard harmony.